The $f$-Divergence Reinforcement Learning Framework: Related works

-If the action space is very large or continuous, the value-based methods cannot cope with these situations.
-Besides, value-based methods always need to consume millions of samples for training \cite{hessel_rainbow_2018}, revealing sample inefficiency.
-The policy gradient methods as another important class of DRL algorithms can somehow alleviate these problems.
-The policy gradient with function approximation tools is proposed by \cite{sutton_policy_2000}.
-Silver et al. proposed a Deterministic Policy Gradient method (DPG) \cite{dpg} to optimize the expected reward which utilizes a deterministic policy, solving the problem of the large computational cost of a random policy.
+The value-based methods are hard to be applied in situations where the action space is very large or continuous.
+Besides, the value-based methods usually need to consume millions of samples for training, revealing inefficiency in sampling~\cite{hessel_rainbow_2018}.
+As another important class of DRL algorithms, the policy gradient methods can alleviate problems of inefficiency.
+The policy gradient with function approximation was proposed by \cite{sutton_policy_2000}.
+Silver et al. proposed the Deterministic Policy Gradient method (DPG) \cite{dpg} to optimize the expected reward with a deterministic policy, avoiding the problem of the large computational cost of a random policy.
 Lillicrap et al. combined the DPG algorithm with deep neural networks and develop the Deep Deterministic Policy Gradient (DDPG) algorithm \cite{lillicrap_continuous_2015}.
-A well-known issue in the DPG algorithm is short of exploration.
-Lillicrap et al. claimed that adding noise drawn from the Ornstein-Uhlenbeck process \cite{OUprocess} to actions can help DDPG explore better.
-Twin Delayed Deep Deterministic Policy Gradient (TD3) \cite{td3} algorithm relieves the overestimation problem in DDPG by the twin network structure.
+A well-known issue in the DPG algorithm is the lack of sufficient exploration.
+Lillicrap et al. claimed that adding noise drawn from the Ornstein-Uhlenbeck process to actions can help DDPG explore better \cite{OUprocess}.

-To the best of our knowledge, all the objectives of the aforementioned algorithms are maximizing the expected cumulative rewards.
-In our framework, we start by studying the $f$-divergence between learning policy and sampling policy and prove that the policy evaluation and policy improvement phases are induced by minimizing $f$-divergence between learning policy and sampling policy.
-This is a novel paradigm.
+All the objectives of the aforementioned algorithms are to maximize the expected cumulative rewards.
+To the best of our knowledge, our framework is the first to study the $f$-divergence between learning policy and sampling policy and prove that the policy evaluation and policy improvement phases are induced by minimizing such $f$-divergence, which is a novel paradigm to train DRL algorithms.